About the Office of

 Climate Change, Sustainability

-The City and County of Honolulu's Office of Climate Change, Sustainability and Resiliency was established by City Charter in 2016 with overwhelming approval by Oahu voters.
-The resilience office is headed by an executive director who is appointed by the mayor.
-The executive director also serves as the city's Chief Resilience Officer.
+The City and County of Honolulu's Office of Climate Change, Sustainability and Resiliency (CCSR) was established by City Charter in 2016 with overwhelming approval by O‘ahu voters.
+CCSR is headed by an executive director who is appointed by the mayor.
+The executive director also serves as the City's Chief Resilience Officer.

 As mandated by charter, the office is tasked with seeking local information from scientists and tracking climate change science and potential impacts on city facilities, coordinating actions and policies of departments within the city to increase community preparedness, protecting economic activity, protect the coastal areas and beaches, and developing resilient infrastructure in response to the effects from climate change.
-Additionally, the office is also tasked with integrating sustainable and environmental values into city plans, programs and policies.
+Additionally, CCSR is tasked with integrating sustainable and environmental values into City plans, programs, and policies.

-The Climate Change Commission, consisting of five members with expertise in climate change in Hawai‘i, will advise the office with the latest science and information on climate change effects in the city and provide advice to the resilience office, the mayor, city council, and executive departments of the city.
+The Climate Change Commission, consisting of five members with expertise in climate change in Hawai‘i, advises CCSR with the latest science and information on climate change effects in the City and provides advice to CCSR, the mayor, City Council, and executive departments of the City.